H20Zhang/Secco-SIGMOD/README.md

 To run the experiments in the paper:

+0. On local machine, cd to folder that contains `Secco`

+1. On local machine, execute `script/upload.sh` to upload jar and datasets

-1. execute test.sh with selective commands uncommented.
+2. In cluster, execute `test.sh` with selective commands uncommented.
-   1. For Subgraph Query, you need to uncomment `SimpleSubgraphQueryJob` and `SimpleSubgraphQueryJob` in test.sh
+   1. For Subgraph Query, you need to uncomment `SimpleSubgraphQueryJob` and `SimpleSubgraphQueryJob` in `test.sh`

-   2. For SQL Query, you need to uncomment `ComplexOLAPQueryJob`
+   2. For SQL Query, you need to uncomment `ComplexOLAPQueryJob` in `test.sh`

-   3. For Graph Analytic Query, you need to uncomment `SimpleGraphAnalyticJob` and `ComplexGraphAnalyticJob`
+   3. For Graph Analytic Query, you need to uncomment `SimpleGraphAnalyticJob` and `ComplexGraphAnalyticJob `in `test.sh`

-   4. For Workload Experiment Query, you need to uncomment `WorkloadExpJob`
+   4. For Workload Experiment Query,

+      1. you need to uncomment `WorkloadExpJob `in `test.sh`

+      2. you need to modify configuration files `/Secco/src/main/resources/reference.conf`

+         1. setting

+         ```
+         secco.optimizer.estimator = Histogram // select from "Exact", "Naive", "Histogram"
+         secco.optimizer.exact_cardinality_mode = provided // select from "provided" and "computed"
+         secco.optimizer.enable_only_decouple_optimization = true // if only enable decoupled related optimizations
+         secco.optimizer.enable_early_aggregation_optimization = false // if enable early aggregate optimizations
+         ```

+      3. recompile secco project by typing `sbt assembly` in root folder of `Secco`

+      4. upload recompiled jar to cluster.